PC/104: EBX and EBX Express

 EBX (Embedded Board eXpandable) is a single board computer form factor, 5.75 × 8 in.
 The EBX form factor applies to the CPU board, but supports PC/104 form factor peripheral boards for expansion.
 The original EBX specifications allowed for the PC/104, PC/104-Plus, and PCI-104 buses.
 EBX Express adds the PCI-104/Express and PCIe/104 buses.

 EPIC and EPIC Express

 EPIC (Embedded Platform for Industrial Computing) is a single-board computer form factor which, like EBX, supports PC/104 peripheral boards but is smaller than EBX at 6.5 × 4.5 in.
 It allows I/O connections to be implemented as either pin headers or PC-style ("real world") connectors.
 The standard provides specific I/O zones to implement functions such as Ethernet, serial ports, digital and analog I/O, video, wireless, and various application-specific interfaces.
 EPIC Express adds PCI Express expandability.

 Stacking limits

 In general, every PC/104 stack will contain a CPU board, power supply board, and one or more peripheral boards.
-The maximum number of boards supported by a PC/104 stack will depend on the which buses are used by the peripheral boards.
+The maximum number of boards supported by a PC/104 stack will depend on which buses are used by the peripheral boards.